APPLYING FOR / SWITCHING TO F-4 VISA

-- The processing time for the F-4 visa is approximately 3 weeks.
-If you leave the country during the issuance period, YOUR APPLICATION WILL BE CANCELED.
+1. The processing time for the F-4 visa is approximately 2-4 weeks.
+If you leave the country during the issuance period, your application will be canceled.

-- YOU MAY HAVE TO RENOUNCE YOUR KOREAN CITIZENSHIP AT THE IMMIGRATION OFFICE AT THE SAME TIME YOU APPLY FOR THE F4 VISA.
-This is ONLY an administrative step -- your Korean citizenship was already canceled 6 months after you acquired citizenship in your adoptive country.
+2. You may be required to renounce your Korean citizenship at the immigration office during your application appointment.
+This is ONLY an administrative step -- your Korean citizenship was already revoked 6 months after you acquired citizenship in your adoptive country.

-- If you currently have a visa and are switching to an F-4 visa, you may be asked to present a copy of your current rental agreement.
-If you don't have a rental agreement and living with a friend or family member, they will be required to write a letter of guarantee (stating that you are living there etc - please contact G.O.A.'L for further information).
+4. If you currently have a different visa and plan to switch to the F-4, you may be asked to present a copy of your current rental agreement.
+If you do not have a rental agreement and are living with a friend or family member, they will be required to provide the Confirmation of Residence/Accommodation form.

-- As of a April 4, 2016, you are required to book your immigration visit online at www.hikorea.go.kr prior to visit.
-Please contact G.O.A.'L if you need assistance with scheduling an appointment at immigration.
+You are required to book your immigration visit online at www.hikorea.go.kr prior to visit.
+Walk-ins are not accepted.